accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 Unlike web content, where it is possible to inspect the source code to determine the presence of attribute elements, it is very difficult to do the same for mobile applications.
-On the one hand, because this would require a high level of technical expertise (you can access the software, but rarely its code, unlike a Website).
-Secondly, because unlike the web and technologies (HTML/CSS/JavaScript) there is a diversity of development environments which makes it difficult to define a list of tests based on code review.
+On the one hand, because this would require a high level of technical expertise (you can access the software, but rarely its code, unlike a website).
+Secondly, because unlike the web and HTML/CSS/JavaScript technologies there is a diversity of development environments which makes it difficult to define a list of tests based on code review.

 This is why the chosen approach is to test for the presence of certain elements using specialised tools (interface inspectors, assistive technologies, external switches) or directly on the interface itself.